 As to recovering your data from the hard drive, once you have a working computer or perhaps even the one you are using to post you can purchase and external enclosure to house the drive and connect that to the computer where you can access the drive and possible recover your data.

-Using the picture of your motherboard HERE can you provide the number of the connector that your harddrive is connected to
+Using the picture of your motherboard HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> can you provide the number of the connector that your harddrive is connected to

 Yup, hard drive AND floppy drive are plugged out, I'm still getting the error.
 This sucks, then, would it be cheaper to fix or would it be better just to buy a new computer?
 I found an 800 dollar Alien ware, I'll use that if I have to.